 A society where the dignity of human life, women and children, including the unborn, are free from violence and unjust social structures.

-To promote the human rights and dignity of women and children, from the moment of conception, addressing all acts of violence against them.
+To promote the human rights and dignity of women and children, addressing all acts of violence against them from conception to natural death.

 The Center promotes: